JesseSipari/top-down-adventure/README.md

 This project was developed as part of the [C++ Fundamentals: Game Programming For Beginners](https://www.udemy.com/course/cpp-fundamentals/) course by [GameDev.tv](https://www.gamedev.tv/) and [Stephen Ulibarri](https://www.udemy.com/user/stephen-ulibarri-3/).

-**Killerman2035** is a top-down action-adventure game where players wield a sword to battle different enemies.
+**top-down-adventure** is a top-down action-adventure game where players wield a sword to battle different enemies.
 The project demonstrates fundamental C++ programming skills and game development techniques using the Raylib library.

 The original tutorial project can be found [here](https://gitlab.com/GameDevTV/CPPCourse/top-down-section).